AlecAivazis/survey/README.md

 There are two primary ways to execute prompts and start collecting information from your users: `Ask` and `AskOne`.
-The primary difference is whether you are interested in collecting a single piece of information or if you have a list of questions to ask.
+The primary difference is whether you are interested in collecting a single piece of information or if you have a list of questions to ask whose answers should be collected in a single struct.
 For most basic usecases, `Ask` should be enough.
 However, for surveys with complicated branching logic, we recommend that you break out your questions into multiple calls to both of these functions to fit your needs.

 ### Configuring the Prompts